 Reliable Resources & Machines

-Resource and machines are the heart of manufacturing.
+Resources and machines are the heart of manufacturing.
 If you don’t have the best of resources and machinery, no JIT concept will work.
-So unless we have required set of efficient machines and efficient workers we should not focus on JIT.
+So unless we have the required set of efficient machines and efficient workers we should not focus on JIT.

 Adopted 5S in wordstations

 Below is a few 5S activities that you should implement first before you get into implementing Just In Time Manufacturing.
-Below list also shows the actual Japanese term that is used in 5S.
+The below list also shows the actual Japanese term that is used in 5S.

 - Sort ( Seiri)